How to Motivate Employees

 3. Provide Challenge

+We all can use a refresher course in some aspect of our job, and it's important to be ahead of the curve to keep your skills up-to-date.
+There's nothing more detrimental to the morale of your team than unmotivated employees.
 Implementing a continuous learning program in the workplace is an important, effective way to increase employee motivation.
 Focus on areas that need improvement first, as well as honing the skills of the areas that employees master.
-We all can use a refresher course in some aspect of our job, and it's important to be ahead of the curve to keep your skills up-to-date.

 6. Have Fun